UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 Currently variables of type ``STRING``, ``INTEGER`` , ``FLOAT`` and ``BOOLEAN`` are supported.

-Variables can be modified using an activity of type ``ModifyVariable``.
+Variables can be modified using an activity of type ``MODIFY_VARIABLE``.

 For example, to increment the value of the *COUNTER* variable, the following Activity is used
 ::

 	{

-	 "type": "ModifyVariable",
+	 "type": "MODIFY_VARIABLE",

 	 "id": "incrementCounter",

-	 "variableName": "COUNTER",
+	 "variable_name": "COUNTER",

 	 "expression": "COUNTER += 1;"